 Types of Mammograms

 When an abnormality in the breast has been detected through a screening mammogram or there is an obvious sign or symptom of breast cancer, a diagnostic mammogram will be performed.
-In a diagnostic mammogram, the breast is x-rayed from several angles to give more views of the breast and give more detailed images to aid in diagnosis.
-Diagnostic mammograms are also used for patients with breast tissue that is difficult to evaluate through screening mammograms, such as in women with breast implants.
+In a diagnostic mammogram, the breast is x-rayed from several angles to give more detailed images to aid in diagnosis.
+Diagnostic mammograms are also used for women with breast tissue that is difficult to evaluate through screening mammograms, such as in women with breast implants.

 Frequently Asked Questions

 Breast cancer is the most common cancer among women in the United States, other than skin cancer, and it is the second leading cause of cancer death in women after lung cancer.

 The American Cancer Society recommends yearly mammograms for women starting at age 40.
 Mammograms are non-invasive x-rays of the breasts to aid in early detection of any abnormalities in the breast.
 Research has shown that mammograms can show changes in the breast up to two years before they can be felt.
 Early detection of breast cancer greatly increases the chances for a complete recovery.

 Perform monthly breast self-exams on a regular basis.
 Look and feel for changes – discharge from the nipple, skin dimpling, changes in skin texture, change in nipple position, feel for any unexplained lumps. .

 The best time of the month to do your self exams is seven to ten days after the start of your menstrual cycle.
 For post-menopausal women, do it the same day each month.